 Students who have experienced bullying in the past may require a level of support to engage with this activity.
 For example, you may decide to pair affected students with a trusted partner.

-In step 5a, as a special feature, the ANN will be constructed in real time, while students enter the training data.
+As a special feature, the ANN will be constructed in real time, while students enter the training data.
 This is intended to help students understand how the input data influences the topology of the ANN.
 It is also an opportunity for the teacher to discuss data input, and more general human sensory perception.

 Note: The student input is not stored.
 When the browser window is reloaded, the experiment is reset.
 This is to ensure that especially mean expressions are not used for purposes other than the experiment.